A vendor cloud platform comparison guide

 - This view provides a graphical representation of the test, providing information about overall performance and throughput.

-There is no shortage of data that is provided by either Azure or Visual Studio, so choose whatever works best for you and your team.
+There is no shortage of data when you conduct performance testing using VSTS or Azure, so choose whatever works best for you and your team.
 When you monitor your web applications, you should be looking at RAM and CPU as they relate to the amount of requests.
 It is only after you observe what is going on and then analyze your data that you can begin to think about mitigating problems by tuning your system.
 You can't fix your problem unless you understand if the problem is related to memory, CPU, inefficient application coding, database queries or perhaps network.
 This is why gathering data through performance load tests is critical to any performance-tuning exercise.

 PaaS separates Azure from competition